rightaditya/battery-dim/README.md

    you want to keep, get them to a safe place first.

 ## Notes
-I've only tested this on Ubuntu 15.04–20.04, but it should work on any other system that uses systemd and acpid.
+I've tested this on Ubuntu 15.04–20.04 as well as Manjaro (as of mid-2022); it should work on any other system that uses systemd and acpid.
 At some point, my 18.04 system stopped producing the relevant ACPI events, but the problem can be fixed by upgrading to 18.04.2.